isl/OPUS/README.md

 # DIAERESIS
-DIAERESIS is a novel platform that accepts as input an RDF dataset and effectively partitions it, minimizing data access and improving query answering efficiency.
+DIAERESIS is a novel platform that accepts as input an RDF dataset, effectively partitions it in order to evaluate SPARQL queries minimizing data access.
+Specifically, the input RDF dataset is fed to the DIAERESIS Partitioner in order to partition it.
+The Partitioner uses the Dependency Aware Partitioning (DAP) algorithm in order to construct the first-level partitions (stored in the HDFS) of data focusing on the structure of the RDF dataset and the dependence between the schema nodes.
+In the sequel, based on this first-level partitioning, instances are assigned to the various partitions, and the vertical partitions are created and stored in the HDFS.
+Along with the partitions and vertical partitions, the necessary indexes are produced as well.

+Our algorithm enables fine-tuning of data distribution, significantly reducing data access for query answering.

 ## How to get DIAERESIS
 ```